 You should be able to calculate:

-• Know how many inquiries you get per week (website and phone)
+- Know how many inquiries you get per week (website and phone)

 - How many of those calls turned into consultations It’s also important to understand how many of those consultations turned into files.
 Once you have done that, calculate the last two things:

-- The cost of acquiring the client; and
+- The cost of acquiring the client

 - The average revenue per client.